 GOLDEN VALLEY, Minn. -- April is Parkinson's Disease Awareness month and the Parkinson's Foundation Minnesota and Dave Schwartz have come up with a unique way to raise support.

-It is estimated that more than 20,000 Minnesotans have Parkinson's disease and countless other family members and caregivers are directly impacted by the disease.
-There is no cure, but the Parkinson's Foundation Minnesota is working to make sure all people with Parkinson's and their families can live well.
+Aiding them are countless other family members and caregivers who are also directly impacted by the disease.
+There is no cure, but Parkinson's Foundation Minnesota and the Dakotas is working to make sure all people with Parkinson's and their families can live well.

 Each tie that Dave wears will be auctioned off to raise money to fund education and support activities for the Parkinson's community in Minnesota and surrounding states.

 Learn more about how you can place your bid to win a unique tie and support a good cause.